OmniLlama/LAB-Assist/README.md

 ### NOTE: To Those who want to run/test with a controller
 - Works best with an Xbox 360 / Xbox One / XSX / XInput Controller, partial and inaccurate functionality also possible with alternatives, but not guaranteed due to lack of ability to test, currently.

-## Installing, Running and Troubleshooting
+## Installing, Running and Troubleshooting (Requires Node.js [16.13.1 LTS: current version in use in development])
+### If you have run a version from before 12/28/21, you may have to upgrade your version of Node.js, though only if version < 12
 ### Install
 - Download the latest main branch source code and extract to a local file path
 - After navigating to the local folder in a terminal, run `npm install` to generate necessary files